nashville-software-school/client-side-mastery/book-3-deshawns-dog-walking/chapters/SS_DOCKS.md

 ## Handling Click Event

-Add the following click event listener to the hauler list module and capture the DOM element that was clicked.
+Add the following click event listener to the docks list module and capture the DOM element that was clicked.

 ```js
 document.addEventListener(